troglobit/sysklogd/README.md

 libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.

-The optional `klogd` daemon, enabled with `configure --with-klogd`, supports the GLIBC `klogctl()` API to read kernel log messages and can also decode EIP addresses on Linux Oops, provided a `System.map` file.
-The `syslogd` daemon can run stand-alone without `klogd`, this is the default.

 The included `logger` tool can be used from the command line, or script, to send RFC5424 formatted messages using `libsyslog` to `syslogd` for local or remote logging.

 Main differences from the original sysklogd package are:

-- `klogd` no longer built by default (optional) `syslogd` is stand-alone
+- The separate `klogd` daemon is no longer part of the sysklogd project
 - *Major* command line changes to `syslogd`, for compatibilty with *BSD
 - Supports `include /etc/syslog.d/*.conf` directuve, see example .conf
 - Built-in log-rotation support, with compression by default, useful for